top of page

 The Trees Lament

 For centuries across cultures and continents, tree imagery has helped individuals process, integrate, and reconcile with death.
 Imagery of trees provides bereaved individuals with an external place in which to process, accept, and recontextualize their experience of death into the rest of their lived experience, resulting in a realization of greater wholeness.
-Trees are not merely used to depict grief, rather trees appear to merge with the bereaved to embody the complex nature of grief.
+Trees are not merely used to depict grief, rather trees seem to merge with the bereaved to embody the complex nature of grief.

 I have sought to carry forward this tradition by using tree imagery to capture memories I associate with loss.
 Trees provide a place for the unplaceable memories of trauma and grief and become a reliable guide who lead the bereaved back through the ambiguities of memory.
 By reflecting on the death of my mother four years ago, I sought a visual language to capture the incomprehensible significance of memories in grief.